-(1) Have an annual effect on the economy of \$100 million or more, or adversely effect in a material way the economy, a sector of the economy, productivity, competition, Jobs, the environment, public health or safety or state, local or with governments or communities.
+(1) Have an annual effect on the economy of \$100 million or more, or adversely effect in a material way the economy, a sector of the economy, productivity, competition, Jobs, the environment, public health or safety or State, local or tribal governments or communities.

-A "significant" regulatory action under 10.
-12866 is a rule that is likely to result in an annual effect on the economy of \$100 million or more, or adversely effect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State local of tribal governments of communities.
-A benefit-costs analysis should be completed to determine as ignificant regulatory action.
-A traditional, quantitative benefit-costs analysis identifies benefits and costs and then monetizes both benefits and costs for the "no action" scenario and each proposed alternative to determine the economic efficiency of each alternative, and inform decision-making.
-In addition, the stream of monetized benefits and costs incurred over time is discounted to reflect the present values of the stream of benefits and costs.
+A "significant" regulatory action under PO.
+19866 is a rule that is likely to result in an annual effect on the economy of \$100 million or more, or adversely effect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State local of tribal governments or communities.
+A benefit-costs analysis should be completed to determine asignificant regulatory action.
+A traditional, quantitative benefit-costs analysis identifies benefits and costs and then monetizes both benefits and costs for the "no action."
+Scenario and each proposed alternative to determine the economic efficiency of each alternative, and inform decision-making.
+In addition, the stream of monetized benefits and costs incurred over time is discount at used, the greater the weight to future benefits and costs.
 In general, the lower the real discount rate used, the greater the weight to future benefits and costs, all else held constant.
-A traditional, quantitative benefit-costs analysis was impossible for this action.
-Briefly, we could not obtain valid measures of economic value for estimating benefits and some costs due to a lack of existing empirical data necessary for theoretically valid measures of economic value, as well as time and resource constraints that prevent primary data collection and analysis.
+A traditional, quantitative benefits costs analysis was impossible for this action.
+Briefly, we could not obtain valid measures of economic value for estimating benefits and some costs due to a tack of existing empirical data necessary for theoretically valid measures of economic value, as well as time and resource constraints that prevent primary data collection and analysis

 Gross revenues for red hake in 2005-2010 averaged \$500,000; while gross revenues for silver hake (including offshore) in 2005-2010 averaged \$8.5 million.
 While a true benefit-cost analysis was not possible, we can assume that the impact to the nation is well below the \$100 million threshold.
 Therefore, this action is not expected to have either an annual effect on the economy of \$100 million, or adversely effect in a material way the economy, a sector of the economy, productivity, competition, the environment, public health or safety, or State, local, tribal governments or communities.
 (2) Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.